Daoist Acupuncture & Classical Chinese Medicine

 Acupuncturist, Writer

 In Classical Chinese Medicine, the body is not separate from the spirit, nor the spirit from the life you are living.
-Physical symptoms, emotional patterns, and circumstances are not random events; they are expressions of how your Qi is moving — shaped by your history, your constitution, and the direction your life has been taking.
+Physical symptoms, emotional patterns, and circumstances are not random events; they are expressions of how your qi is moving — shaped by your history, your constitution, and the direction your life has been taking.

 There is no real division between mind and body here.
 Thought, emotion, and physiology arise from the same field.
 When that movement loses coherence, we experience it as pain, illness, or a sense that something is not quite right.